-Trump’s USelection leaves Ukraine scrambling for EU military assistance

 Trump’s US election leaves Ukraine scrambling for EU military assistance

-While US President-elect Trump’s intentions remain unclear, Kyiv is trying to secure as much of the aid promised by Washington as possible.
+While US President-elect Donald Trump’s intentions remain unclear, Kyiv is trying to secure as much of the aid promised by Washington as possible.

 Donald Trump’s US presidential election victory on November 5 has cast a sharp spotlight on what military and financial assistance Ukraine could expect from the European Union.